Updated: 6 days ago

 Of course, there will be times when another driver is to blame for a crash.
 There are also instances where the city, county, or state may be sued for negligence if the accident was caused by road damage or debris that the contractors or builder should have removed.
 Bus accident lawyers are skilled negotiators as well as experienced litigators and are often able to obtain settlements without having to go to trial.

-Who Else Can You Sue?
+Who Else Can You Sue for a Bus Crash?

 Depending on the type of bus accident and the cause of the accident, the persons or groups responsible for the accident can vary.
 The liable parties are referred to as "defendants" in a personal injury case by the injured party (plaintiff).
 Defendants in bus incidents can include:

-Driver of a bus
+The driver of a bus

 Supervisor of bus drivers